PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 GrapheneOS's app store is available on [GitHub](https://github.com/GrapheneOS/Apps/releases).
 It supports Android 12 and above and is capable of updating itself.
 The app store has standalone applications built by the GrapheneOS project such as the [Auditor](https://attestation.app/), [Camera](https://github.com/GrapheneOS/Camera), and [PDF Viewer](https://github.com/GrapheneOS/PdfViewer).
 If you are looking for these applications, I highly recommend that you get them from GrapheneOS's app store instead of the Play Store, as the apps on their store are signed by the GrapheneOS's project own signature that Google does not have access to.

+### Accrescent

+[Accrescent](https://accrescent.app/) is a private and secure Android app store built with modern features in mind.
+It is currently in early-alpha and lacks many features one would expect for a modern app store.
+However, its security issues are much less severe than other private Android app stores.

 ### Aurora Store

 The [Aurora Store](https://auroraoss.com/downloads/AuroraStore/) is a proxy for the Google Play Store.
 It is great for privacy in the sense that it automatically gives you a disposable account to download apps, and it works on Android-based distributions that do not support Google Play Services.
 That being said, it lacks security features like certificate pinning and does not support Play Asset Delivery.